Riding in Cars with Boys: Box office

-Riding in Cars with Boys grossed $30.1 million in the United States and $35.7 million worldwide.
+Riding in Cars with Boys made $10.8 million during its opening weekend, ranking in second place below From Hell.
+It grossed $30.1 million in the United States and $35.7 million in total including an international gross of $5.6 million.
 Compared to its $47 million budget, the film was a box office bomb.
+The film's box office failure was largely attributed to its post 9/11 release.

+Home media

+Riding in Cars with Boys was released on DVD and VHS on March 19, 2002.